 For oily skin: Mix 1 part apple cider vinegar with 1 part water

-To apply: You can store this in a glass contain (I use the bottle that my apple cider vinegar came in) to apply it topically with a cotton square, or you can store it in a spray bottle and spray it directly on your skin to freshen your skin throughout the day.
+To apply, simply use a cotton square, and lightly rub the toner all over your face.
+You can also store this apple cider vinegar toner in a spray bottle and spray a light mist directly on your skin to freshen your skin throughout the day.
 Do not rinse it off after use.

-Special note: No matter what your skin type is, do a patch test on your skin to see how it reacts with the “sensitive skin” ratio.
-I also recommend using this ratio FIRST before increasing the amount of apple cider vinegar you use.
+No matter what your skin type is, do a patch test on your skin to see how it your skin responds.
+I also recommend using the sensitive skin ratio first before increasing the amount of apple cider vinegar you use.
 Don’t be afraid to experiment with the ratio to find whats best for you skin.
-Overtime, if you feel the solution seems to be too “weak” – slowly increase the ratio of apple cider vinegar to water.
+Overtime, if you feel the solution seems to be too weak, slowly increase the ratio of apple cider vinegar to water.
 Do not increase more than a 1:1 ratio of apple cider vinegar to water.

-And BONUS!
 If you’re looking to improve your hair and scalp, check out how to make an apple cider vinegar hair rinse.
-You won’t be disappointed.